-Trump keeps up blitz on NFL players, plans 'Celebration of America'
+Trump keeps up blitz on NFL players with 'Celebration of America'

 Eagles representatives could not be reached for immediate comment.
 Pennsylvania officials including Philadelphia’s Democratic mayor and members of the state’s congressional delegation invited the team to alternative events.

-The replacement 3 p.m.
-EDT (1900 GMT) event on the South Lawn of the White House will feature music from the United States Marine Band, Trump tweeted.

-Reporting by Steve Holland in Washington and Gina Cherelus in New York; Editing by Scott Malone and David Gregorio
+Reporting by Steve Holland and James Oliphant in Washington; Additional reporting by Gina Cherelus in New York; Editing by Scott Malone and Leslie Adler